bkuri/vfab/docs/api/core-classes.md

 # Core Classes and Methods

-ploTTY provides a rich set of core classes for managing plotting operations, job lifecycle, and device interactions.
+vfab provides a rich set of core classes for managing plotting operations, job lifecycle, and device interactions.
 This section documents the main public APIs.

 ## Finite State Machine (FSM)